jcu-eresearch/vecnet/doc/geoblacklight-blog-post.md

 However the stack at VecNET was inherited from a prototype Ruby on Rails app with an old Solr and Fedora backend.
 For a spatial search we would need to integrate spatial values of records with the existing dataset.
 On the front end we wanted to use Leaflet and GeoJSON and uses Rail's API ability to serve  a modern Javascript powered frontend with the slick UI goodness that users enjoy.

-Just as the coffeescript and Backbone.js structure was being laid down, we noticed a fantastic project starting up with strong ideas about user friendly geospatial discovery.
+Just as the coffeescript and Backbone.js structure was being laid down, we noticed a fantastic project starting up with strong progress and ideas about user friendly geospatial discovery.

 ![ geoblacklight.org screenshot ]
 (https://github.com/jcu-eresearch/vecnet/blob/blog-post/doc/geoblacklight.png)

 GeoBlacklight!
-GeoBlacklight builds on and extends the Blacklight project, itself a project for making discovery portals and digital libraries.
+GeoBlacklight builds on and extends the Blacklight project, a project for making discovery portals and digital libraries.
 Blacklight was a core part of the VecNET digital library's founding system.
 Normally you don't get excited about Rails apps at version 0.4 but with institutions like Stanford, MIT and Princeton contributing to an active development community that encouraged new users - it was obvious.

 ## Customising GeoBlacklight